mathjax/MathJax-docs/input/tex/eqnumbers.rst

     };

-to tell the TeX input processor to use the AMS numbering rules (where only certain environments produce numbered equations, as they would be in LaTeX).
+to tell the TeX input processor to use the AMS numbering rules (where only certain environments produce numbered equations, as they would in LaTeX).
 It is also possible to set the tagging to ``'all'``, so that every displayed equation will get a number, regardless of the environment used.